-Today is the Worldwide Day of Giving and feels like the perfect moment to launch my second note on One Small Thing.
+Today is the Worldwide Day of Giving and it feels like the perfect moment to launch my second note on One Small Thing.
 While there is no wrong way to give, we often think about “giving” in monetary terms.
 While being financially generous is great, let’s expand our thinking to include giving of ourselves, in terms of attention, empathy, time, and thoughtfulness.
-Those forms of giving can often have impact that is far more personal (and far more meaningful) than just giving money.
+Those forms of giving can often have an impact that is far more personal (and far more meaningful) than just giving money.

 Today’s note is a request that we redefine generosity together.

 Your response to my first note has been generous and overwhelming, with people posting the #onesmallthing hashtag and writing me personal notes about their own experiences where someone did one small thing for them and it cascaded in a big way.

 Whether it was an email from a woman who felt truly connected as part of the Parlay House community, a young person who benefitted from honest feedback about how they can perform better, or an old employee recounting how career encouragement many years ago shaped her future career choices, it is really evident that something small can have an impact far greater than the actual event.
 That makes me so hopeful, because all of us are capable of taking small actions to pull someone else forward, and we can all afford to give this way.

 We’ve got something real and meaningful here.